 Likewise, prolonged abuse of drugs like Meth and alcohol can cause serious brain damage.
 Drugs like Heroin and Cocaine often contain materials like sugar, starch, or powdered milk that can clog blood vessels and damage organs throughout the body.
 Intravenous drug use (“shooting up”) is also a major cause of HIV and Hepatitis C transmission among those with drug addictions.

 Find A Detox Center Today

 The danger and discomfort associated with the detox process can be successfully mitigated with proper medical care.
 Medically-supervised detox not only increases the likelihood of successful transition to rehab, it facilitates a safe and supportive environment during a potentially dangerous time.

-To get the benefits of medically-supervised detox for your own recovery, reach out to a treatment specialist today for more information.
+To get the benefits of medically-supervised detox for your own recovery, reach out to a treatment provider today for more information.